paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

       * The jacoco task is setup.

-      * The distclean task is adjusted to clean all output directories of all sourceSets.
+      * The clean task is adjusted to clean all output directories of all sourceSets.

       * The hook ```cnf/gradle/custom/javaProject-post.gradle``` is invoked.